McDjXdLol/WebChat/README.md

 - Basic bot integration to respond to commands
 - Stylish UI built with Tailwind CSS and custom design
 - Username and user color passed via URL parameters
+- Browser notifications for new messages
+- Custom emoji picker with a large selection of emojis
+- User avatars loaded dynamically from API
 - Backend powered by Flask and Flask-SocketIO

+## Recent Improvements

+- **Code refactoring:** Main application logic split into smaller, well-organized modules using Flask Blueprints for routes (`routes/pages.py`, `routes/api.py`) and socket events (`sockets/events.py`), improving maintainability and readability.
+- **Expanded API endpoints:** Added `/api/about`, `/api/stats/`, and `/api/bot_commands` to expose more application information and stats.
+- **Enhanced frontend:** Fixed avatar color synchronization, improved sidebar info display, and disabled autocompletion to improve UX.
+- **Notifications & emojis:** Implemented browser notifications for new chat messages and integrated a custom emoji popup for richer messaging experience.
+- **Improved bot commands:** Better handling of commands like `!time` and `!img` for more reliable responses.
+- **Folder structure reorganization:** Clear separation of concerns with dedicated folders for routes, models (including global state), sockets, and templates.

 ## Live Demo